jembi/openhim-docs/versioned_docs/version-5.2.x/getting-started/configuration.md

 - Click on the blue "**+ Channel**" button to open a popup modal box where you will supply the **Channel** details **OR** click on one of the existing **Channels** to open up the popup modal with the **Channels'** saved details.
 - Supply all the required fields and click the blue "**Save changes**" button when completed.

 The two _most_ important fields to supply are the **URL Pattern** field and the **Allowed roles and clients** field.
 The **URL Pattern** field describes which incoming requests should be sent down this **channel**.
 It does this by looking at the URL of the incoming request and testing if it matches the RegEx that you supply in this field.

-Note, only the first matched **channel** that is found receives the request for processing.
+> **Note**, *only the first* url matched **channel** that is found receives the request for processing.

 The **Allowed roles and clients** field identifies which **clients** are allowed to send requests to this **channel**.
 If a request matches a private **channel** but the **client** system is not specified in this field or a **role** which contains the **client** is not specified in this field then the request will be denied access to the **channel** as it could not successfully authenticate the the supplied authentication details to those linked to the channel.

-There are many fields that you may supply, to find a detailed explanation of all the available fields, please refer to the [Channels documentation](/configuration/channels.md) page
+There are many fields that you may supply, to find a detailed explanation of all the available fields, please refer to the [Channels documentation](../configuration/channels) page

 ## Example